 - Reducing the thickness of packaging film.
-With that have the same functionalities and properties as thicker varieties. - Our Dutch slicing companies are working with
+With improved techniques, thinner film can be used that have the same functionalities and properties as thicker varieties. - Our Dutch slicing companies are working with thinner trays for meat products.

 REUSE

 HOW CAN WE REUSE THE PACKAGING?